 Wiggle Worms: Music and Movement

 Did you know that music and dance foster important literacy development in early childhood?
 Research shows that music and dance activities enhance life-long learning and neural development.
-Children ages 0-5 and their caregivers are invited wiggle and dance at the Albany-Springfield Library on Sept.
-24 at 10 a.m.
+Children ages 0-5 and their caregivers are invited wiggle and dance at the Main Library on May 17 at 10 a.m.
 For more information, call the library or visit www.mylpl.info.

-Ages 12 and up are invited to the Denham Springs-Walker Library on Sept.
-24 at 2 p.m. for an Intermediate Excel class.
-Microsoft Excel is a spreadsheet program that is used to create invoices, ledgers, and other financial or mathematical data.
-This class will teach the basic features of Excel along with entering, sorting, and computing data.
+Ages 12 and up are invited to the Denham Springs-Walker Library on May 20 at 6:30 p.m. for an Intermediate Word class.
+This class is for students that have completed the Microsoft Word Basics class.
+More advanced features of Word will be covered.
 Registration required.
 For more information, call the library or visit www.mylpl.info.

 Teen Advisory Board